tylerwillis/super-tortoise/content/pages/index.md

       and has raised over $50M from top investors.

-      I prefer to think of myself more broadly as someone who believes very strongly in the ability to intentionally develop the skills and tools that make us happier and help us improve the world.
+      I think of myself more broadly as someone who believes very strongly in the ability to intentionally develop the skills and tools that make us happier and help us improve the world.
 I call this practice **Skilled Optimism** and I do a lot of things that help me practice and evangelize that concept.

       Currently, I'm building Unsupervised, I invest $2-4m/yr in promising